During your child’s stay

 Hospital facilities and services

-ATM: There are ATMs located across Clayton, Dandenong and Casey Monash Children’s Hospital sites for your use.
-Please ask staff for more information.
+ATM: There are ATMs located at Dandenong and Casey Monash Children’s Hospital sites for your use.
+There is no ATM available at Monash Children’s Hospital Clayton,

-Coffee: Zouki Café is located at Clayton, Dandenong and Casey Monash Children’s Hospital sites, where you can purchase barista-made coffee, as well as meals and snacks.
+Food and coffee: A Café is located at Monash Children’s Hospital Clayton, where you can purchase barista-made coffee, meals and snacks.
+Cafés are also located at Monash Medical Centre, Dandenong Hospital and Casey Hospital.

 Location: Level 4, Monash Children’s Hospital (Clayton)